etoile/CoreObject/HACKING.md

 - weak attribute must only be used if it corresponds to a weak ivar

-- readonly can be combined with copy or weak (see the rule before too)
+- readonly can be combined with strong and weak (see the rule before too)

 - weak and strong must be used for object properties in place of assign and retain attributes